It’s important that Windows time is set correctly – but how Windows time works seems to be a poorly understood area.

 - Windows 2016 time service offers (optionally) more accurate time services than previous versions – https://docs.microsoft.com/en-us/windows-server/networking/windows-time-service/accurate-time

-Setting up NTP on the PDCe
+Setting up the NTP client on your PDCe to sync from an external source

 - Create a new GPO, I name mine “Domain Controller – Set NTP on PDCe”